-- 2.10.
-EII excluded electricity is the relevant proportion of electricity measured by a meter for which an EII certificate has been issued.
-Up to 85% of electricity supplied to eligible EIIs by licensed suppliers can be EII excluded electricity. - 2.11.
+- 2.6.
 A prospective EII must apply to BEIS, who are responsible for assessing applications for EII certificates.
 If appropriate, BEIS will issue an EII certificate stating the percentage of electricity that is EII excluded electricity.
+To calculate the level of the exemption, BEIS multiply the proportion of electricity consumed from the meter by the eligible business to make eligible products by 85%.
 The EII should provide this certificate to their supplier to get a reduction in energy costs.
-More information on EII eligibility and certificates can be found in BEIS' 'Guidance for applicants seeking a certificate for an exemption from the indirect costs of funding Contracts for Difference (CfD)'. - 2.12.
-For RO compliance purposes, there is now an additional requirement for suppliers to provide both the total amount of electricity supplied to accredited EIIs and the amount of eligible EII excluded electricity supplied. - 2.13.
-The total supply volumes to EIIs will be used for validation purposes only, and will not be used as part of the calculation to identify a supplier's renewables obligation. - 2.14.
+More information on EII eligibility and certificates can be found in BEIS' 'Guidance for applicants seeking a certificate for an exemption from the indirect costs of funding Contracts for Difference (CfD)'.9 - 2.7.
+For RO compliance purposes, there is now an additional requirement for suppliers to provide information on the amount of eligible EII excluded electricity supplied. - 2.8.
+We also request that suppliers provide the total amount of electricity supplied to eligible EIIs for validation purposes only, which will not be used as part of the calculation to identify a supplier's renewables obligation. - 2.9.
 The total supply to EIIs and EII excluded electricity figures should be provided by suppliers at the same time as the total supply volumes for each obligation period.
 The Renewables and CHP Register will be updated to provide fields where this data may be entered.